datacraft-dsc/DEPs/3/README.md

 - Open source and open standards
 - No centralised point of control
 - Decentralised ownership of assets and services
-- Support for orchestration of decentralised Data Supply Lines
+- Support for orchestration of decentralised Digital Supply Lines
 - Decentralisation of trust rules
 - Abstraction from specific technology choices
 - Support for arbitrary data formats